pandell/gulp-jslint-simple/README.md

 _Type_: Boolean
 _Default_: false

-If true, `jslint.report` will emit an `error` event on its output after reporting errors for the first file that failed JSLint analysis.
+If true, `jslint.report` will emit an `error` event when an incoming file fails JSLint analysis.

 #### options.emitErrorAtEnd

 _Type_: Boolean
 _Default_: false

-If true, `jslint.report` will emit an `error` event after the input streams has finished supplying files if at least one file failed analysis.
+If true, `jslint.report` will emit an `error` event after the input stream has ended and at least one file failed analysis.

-If neither `options.emitError` not `options.emitErrorAtEnd` are set to `true`, no `error` event will be emitted, `jslint.report` stream acts as a simple pass-through transform stream.
+If neither `options.emitError` nor `options.emitErrorAtEnd` are set to `true`, no `error` event will be emitted. `jslint.report` stream then acts as a simple pass-through transform stream.

 ### `jslint.report.defaultReporter(results, data, options)`